Signal flow and metering are essential components of mastering that help set your master up for success.

 In mastering, we usually use VU meters that give us RMS (Root Mean Square) readings of our master.
 In essence, VU meters give us a good indication of the average levels of our master.
 A good inexpensive meter to get is PSP’s Triple Meter.

 A few things to note about VU Meters:

-If you are slamming the red, you have a compressed master but less dynamic range.
+- If you’re slamming the red, you have a compressed master with less dynamic range.

-That’s it for this week.
-Next week, we look at EQ basics.
+That’s it for this entry – next, let’s cover EQ basics.

 Splice offers unlimited backups, version control, and a whole community of producers sharing their work for free – sign up here to get started.